Strengthening Relationships with Stakeholders

 We also collect and analyze data related to product information and inquiries to provide patients and medical practitioners with high-quality replies.
 In addition to providing concise, swift, and accurate answers, this framework facilitates the analysis of patients’ and medical practitioners’ needs, information that is useful in product life-cycle management.

-We strive to meet the information needs of medical professionals by posting product-related information, the latest academic information, and other information useful in daily medical care on Kyorin Medical Bridge and other websites for medical professionals.
+We strive to meet the information needs of medical practitioners by posting product-related information, the latest academic information, and other information useful in daily medical care on Kyorin Medical Bridge and other websites for medical practitioners.

 Providing information via “Doctor Salon”